Roof Inspection Cost

 - Rural areas: May include travel and mileage charges

-Specialist inspections with structural engineers or drone operators cost more due to their qualifications and insurance requirements.
-But the information they provide is often worth the extra cost, especially for insurance claims or pre-purchase surveys.
+Specialist inspections with a structural engineer or drone operators cost more due to their qualifications and insurance requirements.
+However, the information they provide is often worth the extra cost, especially for insurance claims or pre-purchase surveys.

 Weather can affect timing and cost - inspections may be postponed in heavy rain or strong winds, and winter inspections take longer due to shorter daylight hours and safety considerations.